wendysegura/AWS-Cloudformation/README.md

-# Deploy a High-Availability Web App using CloudFormation
+# This project deploys the cloud infraestructure and a basic website on AWS, using AWS Cloud Formation

 Link showing it successfully works:</br>
 http://serve-WebAp-11D6GNCP7035O-557630779.us-west-2.elb.amazonaws.com